Vytis-K/quantumnucleotides/projects.md

 A project simulating orbital data with the hope of enhancing exoplanet detection. *(Started April 2025)*

 ## [Quantum Computing Simulation Library](/projects/quantum-computing-simulation-library/)
-A quantum computing llibrary for simulating quantum computing algorithms and visualizations of quantum computing systems. *(Started April 2025)*
+A quantum computing library for simulating quantum computing algorithms and visualizations of quantum computing systems. *(Started April 2025)*